Jack A. Patterson

-Jack Albie Patterson (March 16, 1890 – November 18, 1971) was a North Dakota Republican Party politician who served as the 19th Lieutenant Governor of North Dakota from 1939 to 1941 serving under Governor John Moses.
-Patterson also served in the North Dakota House from 1933 to 1934.
+Jack Albie Patterson (March 16, 1890 – November 18, 1971) was a North Dakota Republican Party politician who served as the 19th lieutenant governor of North Dakota from 1939 to 1941 serving under Governor John Moses.
+Patterson also served in the North Dakota House from 1933 to 1934.Patterson also served as the Mayor of Minot from 1932 to 1938.
 Patterson was originally from Illinois and came to Minot, North Dakota as a railroad telegrapher after serving overseas in World War I. He later retired to Arizona, where he died in 1971.